CP1404/Practicals/prac_01/README.md

 **Always do your coding in files that are part of a project - NOT just individual files you open.**

-For this week, we will just make a project and work on a few files.
+For this week, we will just make a project called `prac_01` and work on a few files.
 Next week, we will learn to use version control with Git, and we will make a new project for your practicals.